RJay-Pickering/BCCA-Godot-Crash-Course/assignments/3. game jam/README.md

 # Game Jam Simulation

-Your task for this assignment is to participate in a game jam.
+Your task for this assignment is to participate in a game jam together.
 You will use one of the most popular place to find games, game assets, and game jams, called [itch.io](https://itch.io/).

 To join a game jam, you will need to create a account on itch.
 Follow [this link](https://itch.io/register) to create an itch account.
 Now, you can go to the [game jam](https://itch.io/jams) section to look at all of the available game jams.